emewhd1016991/notes/README.md

 # 2023-11-29
 - Today's programming wisdom is to to be a lifelong learner, always stay current with the latest technology and programming languages, and to never stop improving your skills.
 It' s also important to understand the basics of software development, including problem-solving, data structures, algorithms, version control, testing, debugging, documentation, collaboration, communication, time management, project management and more.
 By embracing these principles, you can become a successful and valued member of any development team.

+# 2023-11-30
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+Remember to take breaks and keep your code clean and well-documented.
+By following these tips, you will be able to achieve your goals and become a better programmer.